But an elliptical workout routine also benefits your knees in three key ways.

 You can strengthen other muscles that keep knees healthy.

-Studies show low-impact cardio workouts, like on elliptical machines, can increase blood flow to knee cartilage and strengthen the muscles around the knee.
+Studies show low-impact cardio workouts, like on elliptical machines, or these, can increase blood flow to knee cartilage and strengthen the muscles around the knee.
 This helps keep your knee joints healthy, particularly if you suffer from arthritic knees.